 Eligibility for reasonable accommodations is established through a variety of information sources including, but not limited to, the student’s self-report, observation and interaction with the student and documentation from external sources including health care providers and educational professionals.

-The following guidelines are offered to assist students in providing documentation to establish their need for reasonable accommodations.
+The following guidelines are offered to assist students in providing documentation to establish their eligibility for reasonable accommodations.
 Ideally, documentation:

-- is issued by a medical or other qualified/credentialed professional whose credentials match the disability being evaluated
+- is issued by a medical or other qualified/credentialed professional whose credentials match the disability being evaluated; comprehensive training with regard to the specific disability being addressed and is essential

-- is comprehensive to establish clear evidence of a substantial impact on one or more major life activities
+- is comprehensive to establish clear evidence of a substantial impact on one or more major life activities; the degree to which (severity) the impairment limits each major life activity and the expected duration should be addressed

-- offers a description of prior accommodations and mitigating measures
+- offers a description of prior accommodations, mitigating measures, therapeutic interventions and compliance

 - recommends a complete description of the desired accommodation or modification and discussion of why this is necessary (including why the student’s needs cannot be met without this accommodation or modification and the consequences of not receiving it)